 In response to three uninterrupted years of severe drought, on April 1, 2015, Governor Brown issued Executive Order B-29-15 requiring a statewide mandatory reduction of 25 percent in potable urban water use compared to 2013.
 The order, implemented by the State Water Resources Control Board, took effect June 1, 2015 and was originally scheduled to run midway through February 2016.
 Governor Brown issued Executive Order B-36-15 in November 2015 extending the restrictions an additional eight months through October 2016 unless drought conditions significantly abate.
 Individual urban retail water suppliers were ordered to reduce potable water use by percentage amounts specified by the State Water Resources Control Board.
-The Visalia District was ordered to reduce potable water use by 32 percent relative to use over the same period in 2013.
+The Hermosa-Redondo District was ordered to reduce potable water use by 20 percent relative to use over the same period in 2013.

-Between June 2015 and February 2016, the Visalia District reduced its use of potable water by 25.4 percent relative to 2013.
+Between June 2015 and February 2016 the Hermosa-Redondo District reduced its use of potable water by 17.8 percent relative to 2013.
+While this fell short of the mandated 20 percent reduction, the District nonetheless registered one of the lowest per capita water use levels in the state.

 The water use restrictions have spurred a significant increase in customer participation in the District's conservation programs.
-For example, participation in high efficiency toilet replacement programs increased by 125 percent while rebates for smart irrigation controllers increased by 29 percent.
+For example, participation in smart irrigation controller programs increased by 200 percent while homes requesting water use surveys increased almost 100 percent.